K33pQu13t/FlusheMe/README.md

 To perform actions described in configurations, run it with argument `--perform` or `-p`.
 That doesn't mean what all configures would be performed, they would according to [daysAwayToProcess](#daysawaytoprocess) option check.

-You can add argument `--force` or `-f` to skip that check and perform whole configurations anyway.
+You can add argument `--force` or `-f` to skip days check and perform whole configurations anyway.

+If you want to hide application window (you probably do), just pass argument `--silent` or `-s`.
+By default window is shown in order to inform you about syntax if you didn't know it or forget it.

 If some step could not be performed (like, one of paths you specified to delete does not exist), then it just skips it, so whole execution would be processed as much as possible with **no errors** be throwen.